XiangYiChen12/start-hugo-academic/content/home/publications.md

 # Order that this section appears on the page.
 weight: 90
-main：
-  -title:  Publications
+title:  Publications

-   weight: 90
+weight: 100
+subtitle:
-  -subtitle: google
+  -name: google
    url: http://www.neu.edu.cn/
-   weight: 100

 content:
   # Filter on criteria